Towards Attributions of Input Variables in a Coalition: Algorithm

-\textbf{The Banzhaf value~\citep{lehrer1988axiomatization}} is another classical attribution metric and we find that the mechanism of the Banzhaf value can also be explained in terms of the Harsanyi interaction.
+\textbf{The Banzhaf value~\cite{penrose1946elementary}} is another classical attribution metric, and we find that the mechanism of the Banzhaf value can also be explained as a specific allocation of interaction effects.
 Specifically, the Banzhaf value of $i$-th variable is formulated as follows.